 OWCA Mildred Manning Scholarship

-Named after beloved, and long-serving staff member, Mildred Manning, this scholarship is awarded to a talented, external student who demonstrates strong academic endeavour, commitment to excellence, and a breadth of involvement beyond academic studies.
+Named after beloved, and long-serving staff member, Mildred Manning.
+This scholarship is awarded to a talented, external student who demonstrates strong academic endeavour, commitment to excellence, and a breadth of involvement beyond academic studies.

 General Excellence Scholarships